psych251/nook2017/README.md

 ## Folder Descriptions

-_images_: Collection of images from the Open Affective Standardized Image Set (OASIS; Kurdi, Lozano, & Banaji, 2016)
+_images_: Collection of images from the Open Affective Standardized Image Set (OASIS; Kurdi, Lozano, & Banaji, 2016) and other images used in the attention check

 _original_paper_: Nook, Schleider, & Somerville (2017)